Gabighz/Digital-Aristotle/README.md

 Contains a keyword extractor, a keyphrase extractor, and an AIML generator.

-The AIML generator is used to create AIML files from lecture notes, such as PDF and PPTX files.
+This system is used to create AIML files from lecture notes, such as PDF and PPTX files.
+Firstly, the lecture notes are converted to XML files.

-The lecture notes are first converted to XML files for easier extraction of data.
-At the moment, this is done by manually using any available website which deals with such conversions.

 The <b>keyword extractor</b>:
     <ul>